broofa/BroofaJS/simplur/README.md

 ## Usage

-`simplur` is applied as an ES6 [template tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
-Tokens of the form "`[singular|plural]`" are replaced based on the values injected before (or after) them.
+`simplur` is an ES6 [template tag](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) that formats pluralization tokens based on the quantities injected into the string.

 ### Simple case
-The singular/plural string is chosen based on the value injected to the left of each token or, if no left-value is provided, the first value injected to the right of the token.
+Pluralization tokens have the form  "`[singular|plural]`" and are resolved using the first expression found to the left of each token or, if no left-expression is available, the first expression to the right.

 ```javascript
 simplur`I have ${1} kitt[en|ies]`; // ⇨ 'I have 1 kitten'